 According to tradition, one of the brothers, Jeremiah, traveled to Mt.
 Athos to copy the construction plans for the new monastery, but the final design and architecture of the complex were very much influenced by the work of Italian builders.

 Jeremiah was a famous scholar of his era who was also a candidate for Patriarch of Constantinople.

-The Church and monastery are surrounded by olive groves, vineyards and cypress trees.
+The Church and monastery are surrounded by olive groves, vineyards, and cypress trees.
 They were built on top of a pre-existing church.
-This Venetian-style monastery owns its well-established reputation around Greece mostly to the exceptional wine, olive oil and other organic products it makes from its holdings.
+This Venetian-style monastery owes its well-established reputation around Greece mostly to the exceptional wine, olive oil, and other organic products it makes from its holdings.

 Since its foundation, the monastery of Agia Triada was fabled for its fine grape varieties.
-With centuries of dedication and modern expertise, now its monks offer a unique combination of varieties well-adapted to the local microclimate of Cape Melecha.
+With centuries of dedication and modern expertise, its monks now offer a unique blend of varieties well-adapted to the local microclimate of Cape Melecha.

 Agia Triada Monastery is an important religious and historic site

 The church of the monastery has three high domes, visible from afar.
 There are two chapels in the church, each with its own beautiful domes.
 The main church is dedicated to the Agia Triada and the two side chapels to Agios Ioannis Prodromos (St. John the Forerunner).

 The church is a great example of the decorative architecture of the day.
 A large bell tower was added later on.

 The monastery, one of the most important religious centers of the island, was an important theological school as well during the nineteenth century.